pslucas0212/rhel-sca-subscriptionmanager/README.md

 ---
 ## Reviewing your RHEL Systems in Insights for RHEL 6 Extended Lifecycle Updates.

-- We won't be reviewing all of Insights capabilites in this section, but we will review a couple of things in Insights so that you can check that your RHEL ELS 6 content is available to your RHEL system with the ELS reposiotry enabled.
+- We won't be reviewing all of Insights capabilities in this section, but we will review a couple of things in Insights so that you can check that your RHEL ELS 6 content is available to your RHEL system with the ELS repository enabled.
 Note: There is a time lag between when you register a system to Insights and when the Insights client has updated your Insights view.

 - Login to Insights -> [Login](https://cloud.redhat.com/)
 - On the Hybrid Cloud Console, chose the the Red Hat Enterprise Link on the left side of the screen